Doctors on Probation for Gross Misconduct Still Practicing

 Is your doctor on probation?

-Under current laws, doctors are required to disclose their disciplinary history to the hospital or practice where they work, and to their , but are under no obligation to share this information with patients.
+Under current laws, doctors are required to disclose their disciplinary history to the hospital or practice where they work, and to their medical , but are under no obligation to share this information with patients.
 This leaves a huge hole in patient safety, especially because medical misconduct tends not to be a one-time thing – doctors who have been disciplined for misconduct are 32 times more likely to be sanctioned in the future, compared to physicians who have never had an offense.

-Changing this policy would, therefore, likely reduce the frequency of medical .
+Changing this policy would, therefore, likely reduce the frequency of .
 Armed with more information, many patients would, understandably, elect not to receive treatment from doctors with a history of misconduct.

 Unfortunately, most patients never have that choice.
 While disciplinary information is made available on state medical board websites, it is often difficult to locate, incomplete, and can even require a fee.
 Consumer Reports rated the medical board websites for every state based on their ease of use and completeness of information.
 Pennsylvania’s scores a 36 out of 100.